leduythuccs/leduythuccs/README.md

 Welcome to my GitHub page.

-I'm currently a sophomore, majoring in Software Engineering.
+I'm currently a 3rd-year student, majoring in Computer Science.
 I have a huge knack for algorithm design and data structures.

-I'm a leader of VNOI technical team.
-We built a [Vietnamese Online Judge](http://oj.vnoi.info/) with over 450 000 monthly page views, you can check its repo [here](https://github.com/VNOI-Admin/OJ)
+I'm a leader of [VNOI](https://team.vnoi.info/) technical team.
+We built a [Vietnamese Online Judge](http://oj.vnoi.info/) with over 800 000 monthly page views, 8000+ user, you can check its repo [here](https://github.com/VNOI-Admin/OJ).
+We are looking for help to maintaining/upgrading the project as well (new feature, security, reduce response time, ...).

 <p align="center">